geometalab/OSMTagFinder/README.md

 # OSM TagFinder

 A search engine for OpenStreetMap tags.
-Uses TagInfo, translation services  (german to english), thesaurs and an own semantic net.
+Uses TagInfo, translation services  (german to english), thesaurs and an adapted domain-specific semantic net.

 TagFinder was developed as part of a research project for the Geometa Lab (Prof. Keller) of the IFS at the University for Applied Sciences Rapperswil (HSR) end of 2014.